 Resources for Texas Homebuyers

-Several programs are available for residents of Texas and those considering moving to the state, including grants and low-cost loans that can help ease the burden of a new home purchase.
+Several programs are available for Texas residents and those considering moving to the state, including grants and low-cost loans that can help ease the burden of a new home purchase.

 Down payment assistance: Those considering purchasing their first home in one of the many large to medium-sized cities in Texas may be able to benefit from grants for first-time buyers.
 Be sure to check out what’s available in your city.
 The city of Abilene provides grants up to $5,000 in down payment assistance depending on income and family size, while the city of Austin offers up to $40,000 in down payment and closing cost assistance.